uni-algo/uni-algo/README.md

 std::cout << remove_grave_and_acute_accents("bótte bòtte") << '\n';
 // Output: botte botte
 ```
+## Ranges vs Functions

-What is the difference between iterators and functions?
+What is the difference between ranges and functions?

 Functions are faster because they implemented directly on the low-level without using
-the iterators so they use many optimizations that can be implemented only on the low-level.
+ranges so they use many optimizations that can be implemented only on the low-level.
-Iterators on the other hand are much more flexibly than functions, a function can do one job
+Ranges on the other hand are much more flexibly than functions, a function can do one job
-in one pass but iterators can do many jobs in one pass.<br />
+in one pass but ranges can do many jobs in one pass.<br>
-This means that for a complex algorithm iterator chains can outperform function chains
+This means that for a complex algorithm ranges can outperform functions
 because everything will be done in one pass, for example to normalize an UTF-8 string and
 convert it to UTF-16 you need to use 2 functions it will be 2 passes,
-but using iterators it can be done in one pass.<br />
+but using ranges it can be done in one pass.<br>
-Also this makes iterators are especially useful for streams where you have only one pass for everything.
+Also this makes ranges are especially useful for streams where you have only one pass for everything.

 ## Unicode Algorithms

 **Unicode algorithms that the library does implement:**

 Unicode Standard 3.4: Table 3-1.
 Named Unicode Algorithms:
-- Default Case Conversion (locale-independent and locale-dependant)
+- Default Case Conversion (locale-independent and locale-dependent)
 - Default Case Folding
 - Default Caseless Matching
 - Character Segmentation (UAX #29)